-Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that two neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, parcels in neighborhood 5, were generally at higher assessment levels than the rest of the population and parcels in sub area 2 that are not waterfront, were at lower assessment levels than the rest of the population.
+The analysis of Townhouse Plats sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, parcels located in subarea 1 and building grade less than 8, were generally at lower assessment levels than the rest of the Townhouse population.
 This annual update valuation model corrects for these strata differences.